 Is proof of immunizations required for Delta’s nursing programs?

 Yes.
-All students must have documentation of their immunizations, including an annual negative TB test, Hepatitis B immunization, Measles/Mumps/Rubella (MMR) documentation, and a current Tetanus.
+All students must have documentation of their immunizations, including an annual negative TB test, Hepatitis B immunization, Measles/Mumps/Rubella (MMR), Varicella documentation, and a current Tetanus and Influenza vaccine.

 Is Fingerprinting required for Delta’s nursing programs?

 Yes.
 Each student must have fingerprinting completed prior to entry into clinicals.

 Yes.
 The current fee is $75 and is subject to change.

 I’ve already had a criminal background check completed for my job.
 Do I have to have another one?

 Yes.
 Fingerprinting is only good for 90 days prior to entry into Delta’s nursing programs.

 If I have a misdemeanor or felony conviction on my record, will I be eligible for the nursing program?